Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Discussion

-To further analyze why the proposed TTMA-DU better distinghished between correct and incorrect predictions than conventional TTA or MCDO, we examine them from the perspective of network ensemble calibration.
-Table~\ref{table:ece} illustrates the expected calibration error (ECE) for the proposed and comparative methods on the ISIC-18 and CIFAR-100 datasets.
-ECE measures the difference between the predicted confidence and the actual accuracy~\citep{Naeini2015}, and a lower ECE indicates a better-calibrated network.
-As shown in Table~\ref{table:ece}, the proposed TTMA has higher ECEs than TTA and MCDO.
+To further investigate the reasons behind TTMA-DU's superior performance in distinguishing between correct and incorrect predictions compared to conventional TTA or MCDO, we analyze them from the perspective of network ensemble calibration.
+Table~\ref{table:ece} presents the expected calibration error (ECE) for the proposed and comparative methods on the ISIC-18 and CIFAR-100 datasets.
+ECE measures the difference between the predicted confidence and the actual accuracy~\citep{Naeini2015}, with a lower ECE indicating a better-calibrated network.
+As evident from Table~\ref{table:ece}, the proposed TTMA method exhibits higher ECEs than TTA and MCDO.
 This aligns with recent findings on the relationship between mixup augmentation, ensemble learning, and network calibration~\citep{Wen2021}.
-Wen~\textit{et al.} reported that mixup and ensemble have the effect of lowering the confidence of over-confident deep neural networks and when both mixup and ensemble are applied, the effects are accumulated, leading to an under-confident network.
-This under-confidence characteristic of TTMA can also be observed from the uncertainty distributions in Fig.\ref{fig:hist_isic18} and Fig.\ref{fig:hist_cifar100}.
-The proposed TTMA has a smooth confidence distribution relative to those of TTA and MCDO, and the entropy-based uncertainty is also distributed at higher values than those of TTA and MCDO.
-This under-confidence characteristic of the proposed method improves the distinction between correct and incorrect predictions by further increasing the uncertainty values of incorrect predictions, making it more difficult for the model to be confident in its incorrect predictions.
-This results in a more reliable and accurate uncertainty measure for distinguishing correct from incorrect predictions.
+Wen~\textit{et al.} reported that mixup and ensemble have the effect of lowering the confidence of overconfident deep neural networks.
+When both mixup and ensemble are applied, the effects accumulate, leading to an under-confident network.
+This under-confidence characteristic of TTMA is also observable from the uncertainty distributions in Fig.\ref{fig:hist_isic18} and Fig.\ref{fig:hist_cifar100}.
+The proposed TTMA exhibits a smoother confidence distribution compared to those of TTA and MCDO, and the entropy-based uncertainty is also distributed at higher values than those of TTA and MCDO.
+This under-confidence characteristic of the proposed method enhances the distinction between correct and incorrect predictions by further increasing the uncertainty values of incorrect predictions, making it more challenging for the model to be overly confident in its incorrect predictions.